tpavlic/bicmee2020/index.md

 # Schedule of events

-Talk lengths are listed after each speaker’s name and include time for questions and answers.
+The 1.5-day event takes place over January 14–15, 2019.
+Although no meals are provided, bagels and coffee will be provided at certain times on both days.

-## Monday, 14 January 2018
+## Monday, 14 January 2019

 |             | Breakfast |
 | ----------- | --------- |